- PDF doc

-- Does an Act of Parliament or rules of a court require the work to be done by a legal practitioner?
+- Does an Act of Parliament or rules of a court require the work to be done by a lawyer?

-- Is the work normally done by a legal practitioner?
+- Is the work normally done by a lawyer?

 - Does the work require training or expertise in the law?